kevmonzon/nekopad/README.md

 - The sequential order that it will be shown when rotating the encoder dial
 - A list of macros, sorted by row

-Each macro consists of an LED color, a label to appear on the OLED display, and a sequence of keys.
+Each macro consists of a label to appear on the OLED display, and a sequence of keys.
 A "key" can be text, a keyboard key, a consumer control key (like play/pause), a mouse action, or a MIDI note.
-More than one key can be specified in a sequence.
+More than one key can be specified in a sequence and potentially a custom command/program that you can execute.

 ## Installing